fiandev/uwu-commit/README.md

 ## ✨ Features

 - **AI-Generated Commit Messages:** Let Gemini AI analyze your staged changes and suggest concise, descriptive commit messages.
-- **AI-Generated Pull Requests:** Use `gmc pr` to push your branch and open a GitHub pull request with a Gemini-generated conventional title (and body).
+- **AI-Generated Pull Requests:** Use `uwu pr` to push your branch and open a GitHub pull request with a Gemini-generated conventional title (and body).
 - **Customizable Output:** Tailor the message style and structure to fit your workflow.
 - **Conventional Commits:** Ensures messages follow best practices for readability and automation.
 - **Cross-Platform:** Works on Linux, Windows, and macOS.